-Whether you're smoking chuck, plate or flanken style short ribs, they make a tasty main course.
+Whether you're smoking chuck, plate or flanken style short ribs, they make a delicious main course.
 Use oak, pecan or mesquite for smoke flavor.

 These ribs are seasoned with a rub using packaged taco spice as an ingredient.
 Instead of serving with bbq sauce, use a good quality salsa.

-This recipe for smoked stuffed peppers is a great main course dish.
+This recipe for stuffed peppers is cooked in the smoker, and is a great main course dish.
 The moist filling is mildly spicy from the addition of chili powder and black pepper and it has a nice texture.
 The peppers are cooked until just-tender, and the flavor is great!

 There are many possibilities with ground beef as the main ingredients.
-One of the most basic is cooking up a batch of smoked cheeseburgers.
-The smoke flavor adds a great layer of flavor to this classic dish.
+One of the most basic is smoking up a batch of cheeseburgers.
+The smoke adds a great layer of flavor to this classic dish.

 This meat loaf recipe combines fresh Italian sausage with the ground beef for a unique flavor.
-Green pepper, onion and garlic round out the flavor.
+Green pepper, onion and garlic round out the recipe.

-Smoking the coarse ground beef is what gives this chili recipe a great flavor.
-Top with shredded cheddar or sour cream.
+Smoking the coarse ground beef is what gives this chili recipe great flavor.
+Top with shredded cheddar cheese and sour cream.
 Beans are optional.

 Poblano peppers have great flavor but not a lot of heat, so this recipe is great for everybody.
-Cooked in a disposable pan for easy cleanup.
+It's smoked in a disposable aluminum pan for easy cleanup.

-Beef can achieve a smoky flavor when cooking in a grill, too.
-The picture above is a grill-smoked top round roast.
+Beef can get a nice, smoky flavor when it's cooked in the grill, too.
+The picture above is a grilled top round roast.

 If you don't have a smoker, you can use your gas grill as a smoker.
 Or if you're a Weber kettle user, try this grill smoking technique.
 Most anything you grill can have added smoke flavor by just adding a foil pack or two of smoker wood chips.

-Ribeye steaks are great, and when you add a little smoke flavor they're even better.
-Top with a pat of herbed butter when serving.
-Or try this marinated ribeye steak recipe.
+Ribeye steaks are great, and when you add a little smoke flavor to 'em they're even better!
+Top with a pat of herb infused butter just before serving.

 Tenderloin is mild flavored and extremely tender.
 Great for special occasions and holidays, it's best seasoned lightly and cooked to rare or medium-rare.